 Are you 7 weeks pregnant with twins?

 Seven weeks in already, and everything’s going so fast.
-We’re sure you’ve got a lot to cope with, so if you can, take a little time for yourself this week to relax and recover.
+We’re sure you’ve a lot to cope with, so take a little time this week to relax and recover.

 As always, we’re here if you’ve got any questions or worries.
-Just leave a comment below, and let our community do everything they can to help you out.
+Please comment below, and let our community do everything possible to help you.
 How do you feel being 7 weeks pregnant with twins?